galaxyproject/training-material/topics/admin/tutorials/tiaas/tutorial.md

 >
 > 7. Ensure your user is joined to a training
 >
-> 8. Run a job and observe the logs to see where it goes (`journalctf -u galaxy -f`)
+> 8. Run a job and observe the logs to see where it goes (`journalctl -u galaxy -f`)
 >
 {: .hands_on}